solliancenet/microsoft-postgresql-developer-guide/11_02_AppModernization/11_00_AppModernization.md

 ### Containerizing layers with Docker

 By building the application and database with a specific target environment in mind, it will need to be assumed that the operations team will have deployed and configured that same environment to support the application and data workload.
-If they missed any items, the application will either not load or may error during runtime.
+If they miss any items, the application will either not load or may error during runtime.

 Containers solve the potential issue of misconfiguration of the target environment.
 By containerizing the application and data, the application will run exactly as intended.
 Containers can also more easily be scaled using tools such as Kubernetes.